The man was nothing but a blur among the shadows of the garden.

 The man in black turned around to find an old man calmly seated in front of two porcelain teacups.

 “You know I’m here to kill you, yet you carry no weapons.
 Why?”

 The old man carefully filled the cups with fragrant tea.

 “Please, have a seat.”

-“It would be wiser of you to have a sword that a teacup.”
+“It would be wiser of you to be holding a sword rather that a teacup.”